bena-nasa/GEOS5_restart_converter/README.md

 ./bin2nc.py -i catch_internal_rst -o catch_internal_rst.nc4 -d catch.yaml
 ```
 Note your python must have YAML, numpy, scipy, so this probably means the system python won't cut.
 On Discover this means using the python module used by GEOS-5 for example.

+Also if you want some debugging prints, add "--debug" to the command line options